rubyfu/RubyFu/module_0x3__network_kungfu/dns_spoofing.md

-Now we cant intercept DNS Query packet comming from victim's machine.
+Now we cant intercept DNS Query packet coming from victim's machine.
 Since PacketFu supports filters in capturing (to reduce mount of captured packets) we'll use `udp and port 53 and host` filter, then we'll inspect the captured packet to ensure that it's a query then find the requested domain..........

 From wireshark, if we take a deeper look at the DNS query payload in `Domain Name System (query)`, we can see its been presented in hexdecimal format.